Josefin Bouveng: Playing career

-International
+International play

 Bouveng made her debut with the Swedish national under-18 team at the age of 14.
 She won gold with the country at the 2016 Winter Youth Olympics and played in three IIHF U18 Women's World Championships, winning silver in 2018.
 On 19 January 2022, Bouveng was named to the Swedish team for the women's ice hockey tournament at the 2022 Winter Olympics in Beijing.

+On 12 January 2026, she was named to Sweden's roster to compete at the 2026 Winter Olympics.
+Bouveng contributed a goal and an assist on February 10 in a 4–0 win versus Japan, preventing them from reaching the quarterfinal round.